Mei Lan

-Mei Lan (美兰 (美蘭), lit.
-'American orchid; beautiful orchid'; born September 6, 2006) is a male giant panda born at Zoo Atlanta in Atlanta, Georgia, after his mother's, Lun Lun, record-setting 35-hour labor.
+Mei Lan (美兰 (美蘭, Beautiful orchid); born September 6, 2006) is a male giant panda born at Zoo Atlanta in Atlanta, Georgia, after his mother's, Lun Lun, record-setting 35-hour labor.
 Originally identified by zoo staffers as female, Mei Lan was determined to be male by staff in China at the Chengdu Research Base of Panda Breeding.
 He is the first offspring of Lun Lun and Yang Yang, who are also the parents of Xi Lan, Po, and two pairs of twins, Mei Lun and Mei Huan, and Ya Lun and Xi Lun.
 Mei Lan was relocated to Chengdu, China on February 4, 2010.

 Naming

 Mei Lan was named at a naming ceremony held on December 15, 2006, following the Chinese tradition of naming panda cubs when they are about 100 days old.

 Mei Lan, which translates as "American orchid" or "beautiful orchid", was submitted by WSB-TV, the Atlanta ABC affiliate.
-The name was chosen from a public online poll on ajc.com after it won 22% of the votes.
+The name was chosen from a public online poll on ajc.com after it won 22 percent of the votes.
 Many of the names in the poll contain the words "beautiful", "orchid", "peach" or "moon" that are often given to girls in China, because Mei Lan was originally identified as female.